tamas-p/hisma/packages/hisma/README.md

 We can change this and set the starting machines active states based on their history (the last active state they had been in before they were stopped).

-There are two types of history that we can set for a state machine:
+As we learned earlier, there are two types of history pseudo states that we can set for a state machine:

 - shallow history, indicated as `(H)` on diagrams
 - deep history, indicated as `(H*)` on diagrams